peter201943/Snack-Attack/README.md

 This readme is a copy/paste of the WorkLog.
 If details are our of place, consult Assets/Documentation/WorkLog.txt

-[Visit our Github Page!](https://peter201943.github.io/Snack-Attack/) [Visit our Github Repo!](https://github.com/peter201943/Snack-Attack)
+[Visit our Github Page!](https://peter201943.github.io/Snack-Attack/)

+[Visit our Github Repo!](https://github.com/peter201943/Snack-Attack)

+## Results
+How do people like our game?

+How many features were implemented?

+What lessons were learned?

 ------------------------------------------------------------------------------------------------